TheMindCompany/kubessh/README.md

 # KubeSSH

-A wrapper for `kubectl exec -it <pod> <container> /bin/bash` command.
+A wrapper for `kubectl exec -it <pod> -c <container> /bin/bash` command.
 Makes life a little simpler with user prompt for a pod list selection and each container within it.

 ## Install